hyperledger/iroha-2-docs/src/guide/rust.md

 ## 3. Registering a Domain

 Registering a domain is a relatively easy operation.
-Most of the boiler-plate code has to do with setting up the Iroha 2 client and deserialising its configuration.
+Most of the boilerplate code has to do with setting up the Iroha 2 client and deserialising its configuration.
 To register a domain, you need the domain name;

 ```rust
 let looking_glass = iroha_data_model::domain::Domain::new("looking_glass");